 Monero is based on an application-level cryptographic protocol that focuses on the privacy of Ring Signatures.
-Ring Signatures are the main mechanism for the structure of Monero transactions after they have been broadcast from the portfolio.
+Ring Signatures are the primary mechanism for the structure of Monero transactions after they have been broadcast from the portfolio.

 Ultimately, Monero uses ring signatures, ring – sensitive transactions ( RCT ) and secret addresses to block transactions at the protocol level, protecting both senders and recipients from eavesdropping, while at the same time allowing third parties to approve transactions if necessary.

 Although initially challenged by pool centralization, the recent departure from ASIC miners has reduced the original Monero (XMR) pool hash rate by more than 50 percent.

+Monero transactions are much larger than other cryptos such as bitcoin due to the amount of encryption.
+It is different than Bitcoin, which displays the seller’s and buyers’ data along with the transaction history.
 Even if you go to Amazon and buy something with Monero ( given that Amazon accepts it one day ), your payment will be untraceable because you pay with Monero.

-In some providers and bitcoin exchanges, such “contaminated” coins will never be worth as much as “clean” coins.
+Monero uses a particular type of cryptography to ensure that all its transactions remain unattainable and untraceable.
+In some providers and bitcoin exchanges, these “contaminated” coins will never be worth as much as “clean” coins.

+Monero, on the other hand, does not have a “predefined” size limit, but it also means that malicious miners can block the system with disproportionately large blocks.
 If it is deactivated, your transactions are linked to the public address and can be seen through the blockchain explorer.
 Transparent transactions are the same as Bitcoin, where all transaction details are stored on the blockchain.